JiminGo-Research/jimingo.github.io/_projects/4_project.md

 Purpose of this study:

-Our goal: <b?Which brand delivered the most effective Super Bowl advertisement?</b>
+Our goal: <b>Which brand delivered the most effective Super Bowl advertisement?</b>

 Brief summarization of our strategy: